Caldoric/lin-unity-packages/World Fixed Constraints/!readme.txt

-The prefab is world fixed object, held in place by constraints.
+The prefab is a world fixed object, held in place by constraints.

 The "Container" object will reset it's location every time the "worldSpace" object is enabled.